LandRegistry-Attic/RabbitMQ-Logging/README.md

 # RabbitMQ-Logging
 * Audit-logging facility, for use with RabbitMQ's  ["Firehose Tracer"](http://www.rabbitmq.com/firehose.html).
-* The log files so produced can be directly processed by [Logstash](http://www.logstash.net) - no need for Python etc.
+* The log files or messages so produced can be directly processed by [Logstash](http://www.logstash.net) - no need for Python etc.

 ## Requirements
 See the [generic requirements](https://sites.google.com/a/digital.landregistry.gov.uk/migration/home/auditing#requirements)